Zhou-London/Haskell-Full-Note/README.md

 	map f[] = [] //base case
 	map f(x:xs) = f x:map f xs --general case

-	--Recursion with Lambda expression
+	--Tail Recursion with Lambda expression
 	map f = foldr(\x acc -> f x : acc) []

-Function filter
+Function filter, quite similiar to map, it filters a list depending the boolean value which is returned from the function took from input.

 	filter::(a->Bool) -> [a] -> [a]
 	ghci> filter even [1..10]
 	[2,4,6,8,10]

-Implementation of function filter
+Implementation of function filter, still a lot of ways to do it.

 	--List comprehension method
 	filter p xs = [x|x<-xs, p x]